bluuuzs/veltrix-dma/README.md

 ### Pretty much in testing right now, however it will function.
 The web menu, aimbot, triggerbot, ESP, ETC will function as normal

-## Added a web menu, not the best but its better than nothing
+## Added a web menu, turned out way better than i expected.
+Can edit all of the important settings, save, load, delete configs etc.